kyleGrealis/froggeR/README.md

 ## Why froggeR?

 > Leap ahead in your data science journey with froggeR!
-Streamline your Quarto workflows with reusable templates, catch those pesky project setup bugs, and hop effortlessly through your R analyses!
-Create structured projects that'll make you want to croak with joy! 🐸
+Streamline Quarto workflows, catch setup bugs before they happen, and create structured projects that make sharing and collaboration a breeze. 🐸

 Because project setup should be simple 🐸